+For those considering solar installations, we have developed Solar 101: What You Need to Know to provide information on several important points to consider.
 We encourage all members considering installing renewable energy systems to contact us first.
 Our representatives will be happy to guide you through the process of interconnection and answer any questions you may have.

 - It is important that you get in contact Nolin before you install your system, as this will allow Nolin to ensure that you are properly connected to the grid and get credit for any excess electricity you produce.

 - Read the Net Metering Tariff for more information on interconnecting your renewable energy source.
 This tariff agreement must be completed and approved prior to beginning installation.

 - Prior to installing a renewable energy system, members are responsible for obtaining any necessary permits from Planning & Zoning.